-The original Lake Superior & Mississippi Railroad was the first railroad into Duluth.
+The Lake Superior & Mississippi Railroad was the first railroad between St Paul and Duluth.

-The section of track from Thomson to Fond du Lac, known as the skally line followed the St. Louis River through Jay Cooke Park.
-This portion of the original track had uneven terrain, a steep and long (nine mile) grade and high wooden trestles.
+The section of track from Thomson to Fond du Lac, known as the Skally line, followed the St. Louis River through (what is now) Jay Cooke State Park.
+This portion of the original track was chalenged by steep and rocky and a long (nine mile) grade requiring many high wooden trestles.
 These trestles were difficult to maintain and posed a fire threat due to the wood burning locomotives of the day.
-The Duluth Short Line Railway built an alternate route into Duluth in 1888 largely following the current Munger Trail eliminating the dangers of the skally line.
+The Duluth Short Line Railway built an alternate route into Duluth in 1888 eliminating the dangers of the Skally line.
+Today, the Munger State Trail uses much of the route created by the Duluth Short Line and Lake Superior and Mississippi Railraod.

 Lake Superior & Mississippi Railroad History